ydkb/ydkb.github.io/help/en/ble-series/troubleshooting.md

 If it still doesn't work, try the following operations, and users who have encountered similar problems solved the problem by the following operation.

-<col_h5>Uninstall and reinstall the Bluetooth driver</col_h5>
+##### Uninstall and reinstall the Bluetooth driver

-<col_list>1 In the device manager, right-click on the Bluetooth hardware, select uninstall, and pay attention to the **delete the device driver software**. </col_list>
+1. In the device manager, right-click on the Bluetooth hardware, select uninstall, and pay attention to the `delete the device driver software`.

 ![](assets/ble_troubleshooting_41.png)

-<col_list>2 Click the right mouse button in the device manager and select **Scan for hardware changes**.
+2. Click the right mouse button in the device manager and select  `Scan for hardware changes`.
 Here the system will automatically rediscover Bluetooth and install the driver.
-Generally, the automatically updated driver can be used without problems. </col_list>
+Generally, the automatically updated driver can be used without problems.